elnuraliyev111/Graph/README.md

 Great work implementing a graph.
 When tackling complex problems, it’s a massive advantage if you can model the problem as a graph.

 You’ll see this data structure often while working on algorithms, especially those that focus on networks.

+# GRAPH SEARCH: PYTHON
+Graph Search Python: Review
+Take a look at the two graph search functions you implemented in Python:

+depth-first search, using recursion breadth-first search, using a queue
+Instructions
+Before running the code in the code editor, consider: what solution do you expect each function to come up with?